marianguceanu/awesome-config/README.md

 - `lxappearance`
 - `brightnessctl`
 - `amixer`
-- `arandr` or `xrandr` if you prefer the command line
+- `arandr` or `xrandr` if you prefer the command line (script included in config)
 - `evolution` || calendar application
 - `nitrogen` || wallpaper
-- `A nerd font of your choice, if you install JetBrainsMono Nerd Font it should work out of the box`
+- `A nerd font of your choice, if you install Mononoki Nerd Font it should work out of the box`

 You can install these packages with the following command:
 ```bash